-President Trump's New COVID-19 Advisor Is Making Public Health Experts Nervous
+President Trump's New COVID-19 Adviser Is Making Public Health Experts Nervous

 "The persistent argument that somehow there's a trade-off between the economy and health, to me is false," Jha says.

-Atlas strongly advocates opening schools, minimizing some of the risks
+Open schools, while minimizing some of the risks

 Atlas wants to see schools nationwide opened as quickly as possible.